 Students who study in off-campus programs such as Berkeley Exchange, Study Abroad, Semester in Washington D.C. or The Program for Third Year Visits will not have the standard student budget.
 All adjustments will be based on their specific program of study according to the programs guidelines.

 Student budgets may also be increased for the purchase of a computer.
 The maximum computer budget increase allowed is $2,000.
 Students may receive only one computer budget increase during their three years at Harvard Law School.
-The increase may include the cost of all approved hardware and software needed, as described in the Computer Reimbursement/Cash Advance page.
-This budget increase will be met with Federal (the maximum is $20,500 in Stafford Loans) or supplemental education loan borrowing.
+The increase may include the cost of all approved hardware and software needed, as described on our Computer Loan Budget Increase Request section of our website.
+This budget increase will be met with Federal or supplemental education loan borrowing.
 We do not offer HLS need-based grant assistance to cover computer expenses.
-Instructions on the Computer Reimbursement/Cash Advance process are in the Computer Reimbursement/Cash Advance section of the website.

 While in school, students should use credit cards as minimally as possible.
 A credit card can be more convenient than using cash, but be wary of using credit cards unless you can pay off the full balance each month.
 The standard student budget allows for a moderate standard of living that does not include an allowance for revolving credit card payments.
 We can not increase the budget for consumer debt payments.
 All students are strongly encouraged to clear all of their consumer debt before entering law school, even if this means depleting assets to do so.